 Red and yellow potato markets remain relatively steady with white potato markets higher.
 White potatoes have hit a small gap in California and will come back into supply in approximately 2-3 weeks leaving Florida as the main source of supply.
 The southern regions of Florida are winding down on colored potatoes and will transition to Northern Florida as we approach May.
 Currently, California, Idaho, Washington, North Dakota, and Wisconsin (ND repack) are producing supplies of red and yellow with Florida having all three colors.

 Squash supply is very good, zucchini is in better supply than yellow squash at this time.
 Homestead and Immokalee are still shipping squash for the next two weeks, there are a few quality issues starting to show up.
 Plant City has started and is in a high volume of good quality squash and should continue for the next 2 to 3 weeks.
 Georgia will start this weekend or early next week with light volume.
 The southeast has had few nights of cool temperatures that will slow production slightly.
 Pricing on zucchini is very reasonable, yellow pricing is higher because of a little less supply.

 Good supplies on both Italian and Yellow S/N squash crossing through Nogales, AZ from Sonora, Mexico.
 The crop is currently producing mostly extra-fancy and fancy size.
 Market on soft squash is slightly increasing and expected to remain steady through the

 week.
 Quality on squash is good on both varieties.

 Stone Fruit Peaches & Nectarines

-• There is no change in the butter market for this week
+- There was no change in the butter market this week.

-- The barrel market also rose this week..
+- The barrel market was flat this week.